15 Insanely AMAZING Day Trips from Merida

 Besides visiting its historic colonial center and watching its sunsets, Campeche is also home to two small, albeit fascinating, archaeological museums containing stunning jade masks from the tombs of Maya kings.
 There’s also the ancient Maya archaeological site of Edzna about one hour by colectivo from the central market in Campeche.
 You can even use Campeche as a base to explore the ruins of the most powerful Maya kingdom of Calakmul.

-Take a first-class bus from the ADO Bus Station in Merida.
-The bus drops you off at the ADO Bus Station (Google Maps) in Campeche, which is about a 10-minute (MXN$40-$50) taxi ride from the old walled city, which is where you want to spend most of your time.
-There are many buses throughout the day that leave for Campeche.
-There are also second-class buses leaving from the ADO Station as well that are cheaper but do take longer.
+The bus drops you off at the ADO Bus Station (Google Maps) in Campeche, which is about a 10-minute (MXN$40-$50) taxi ride from the old walled city.
+This is where you want to spend most of your time.

 READ MORE: Here’s a list of all the best things to do in Campeche.
 It’s ideal for those who love ancient ruins, food, culture, history, and architecture.